 Guest Post by Steve Erickson

-Recently, an elderly woman received attention as the recipient of the first 3D-printed body part: a lower jaw replacement.
+Recently, an elderly woman was the recipient of the first 3D-printed body part: a lower jaw replacement.
 Soon after, an American man made headlines for being one of the first recipients of a 3D-printed medical implant, with 75% of his skull replaced with a custom-made, printed implant.
 These stories hint at what is to come.
 With 3D printing of medical implants on the rise, the medical world is undergoing a huge transformation.

 While some implants, such as hearing aids, have been 3D-printed for several years, you can expect to see much more custom printing for a wider range of applications in the future.